 According to a recent study by Glassdoor Economic Research, the time it takes to get a job is increasing.
 On average, in the United States, it took 22.9 days in 2014 to complete the hiring process of an employee.
 The study notes that the length of the hiring process is most likely affected by additional screening methods being used by employers.
-These screening methods include phone interviews, one-on-one interviews, group panel interviews, presentations, IQ tests, job skills tests, personality tests, drug tests, and background checks.
+These screening methods include phone a interview, one-on-one interview, group panel interview, presentations, IQ tests, job skills tests, personality tests, drug tests, and background checks.

 In general, what kind of questions can an employer ask me on an employment application or interview?

 In general, employers should only ask you questions about bona fide occupational qualifications (BFOQ) – or questions related to whether you would be able to perform the job and how you will handle certain employment challenges.

 Can the potential employer ask me about my age?

 Employers cannot base hiring decisions on age.
 However, if there are laws on youth employment, the employer may ask questions to ensure compliance with those laws, such as “are you at least 18 years old?”
 Generally, though, employers should not ask questions about your age.

 For more information on age discrimination in employment see our age discrimination page.